-I’ve been thinking about food waste as we enter the holiday season.
+I've been thinking more about food waste lately.
 Did you know that in the United States alone, we throw away 63 million tons of food a year?1 That’s just over 1 pound of food per person per day!
 Shocking, right?

 When you think of food waste, your mind probably goes first to grocery stores, restaurants and perhaps (admit it …) your own kitchen.
 And, yes, you would be right — 80% of food waste happens in grocery stores, restaurants and our kitchens.1 But what about the other 20%?

 Well, 20% of food waste happens in farms and food processing plants, but that assumes that the product was harvested and then tossed.1 How much perfectly edible food is not even harvested?
 It’s hard to get accurate estimates on that number, but growing up on a farm — and knowing that imperfect, diseased- or insect-attacked fruit and vegetables are often left to rot in the field — would make me guess it’s A LOT!

 Luckily, there are small changes we can make at home to help reduce this food waste accumulation.
 Here are some ideas to get you and your family started:

 My family and I found a way to do our part to reduce food waste.
 About 10 years ago, my husband and I bought a home that came with a prolific apple tree.
 Every year, we would harvest all of the apples on the tree.
 Even after we moved, the buyer still let us harvest the apple tree every year.
 To keep the apples healthy and scab-free, we had hoped to use crop protection solutions, such as fungicides (which my team at Corteva does the development research on!).
 However, because we live out of state, we are not around to treat the tree during the season.